alionaheitz/CPE487Project/README.md

 # CPE487Project

+### Overview :
-Overview : This project is in the progress of creating a flight control system that uses the Nexys A7-100T's accelerometer x y and z's axis data to compute a real time orientation and generate a corresponding PWM signal used to control a servo motor, mimicking flight components adjusting to plane's orientation to restabilize.
+This project is in the progress of creating a flight control system that uses the Nexys A7-100T's accelerometer x y and z's axis data to compute a real time orientation and generate a corresponding PWM signal used to control a servo motor, mimicking flight components adjusting to plane's orientation to restabilize.

-Hierarchy of the files :
+### Hierarchy of the files :

-/constraints/      ─ XDC file mapping clocks, LEDs, switches, 7‑segments, PWM pin /src/
+- XDC file mapping clocks, LEDs, switches, 7‑segment display, and PWM pin
-  ├─ top.vhd        ─ Top‑level instantiates all submodules
+- top.vhd        — Top‑level entity instantiating all submodules
-  ├─ clk_gen.vhd    ─ Generates 4 MHz from 100 MHz input clock
+- clk_gen.vhd    — Generates 4 MHz clock from 100 MHz input
-  ├─ spi_master.vhd ─ FSM for ADXL362 reads following SPI                           communication protocol
+- spi_master.vhd — FSM for ADXL362 configuration and SPI data reads
-  ├─ leddec16.vhd   ─ Packs and drives eight BCD digits on
+- leddec16.vhd   — Packs and drives eight BCD digits on the seven‑segment display
-      seven‑segment
-  ├─ controller.vhd ─ Computes servo PWM from X‑axis
+- controller.vhd — Computes servo‑style PWM duty cycle from X‑axis acceleration
-     acceleration